-A few weeks ago, we introduced our baby to solids.
-She was just shy of 6 months, but had been showing signs of interest whenever we had her sitting with us at the table.
+When we introduced our second baby to solids, she was just shy of 6 months, but had been showing signs of interest whenever we had her sitting with us at the table.
 She was also almost able to sit up by herself and was able to bring food to her mouth, which meant that she was hitting the developmental milestones for starting solids.
-And while I had been less than enthused about this milestone in the weeks leading up to it (likely based on the fact that she's likely our last little one) we all got super excited once T started tasting foods.
+And while I had been less than enthused about this milestone in the weeks leading up to it (likely based on the fact that she's likely our last little one) we all got super excited once she started tasting foods.

 Follow baby's lead.